FYSM 1405B: Sex, Squalor, Scandal: Victorian London

 Instructor: Professor Danielle Kinsey

 Course Description: Above is an image of the gorgeous Victorian gothic interior of the Natural History Museum, built in London in 1881.
 You might not think you know anything about Victorian London but think again — it’s the time of Jack the Ripper and Sherlock Holmes.
 It’s the London Charles Dickens was writing about in A Christmas Carol (1843) and Bram Stoker in Dracula (1897).
 It’s from where steampunk draws so much inspiration and it’s the video game playground for our favorite assassins in Assassin’s Creed Syndicate (2015).
 Was it really so dark, and dank, and seedy?
 Absolutely!
 But there was so much more.
 In the 1800s, London was the most populous city in the world, zooming from 1 million inhabitants in 1800 to 6 million by 1901.
 Millions fought for the rights of citizenship amidst cholera epidemics, industrial pollution, and housing crises.
 Where were the Royals and Parliament?
 Starvation, crime, and sexual exploitation were rife.
 And yet it was also a time of miracles – flush toilets!
 Electricity!
 Subways!
 Anything could happen in London and the newspapers were there to sensationalize it all.
-We will explore all of this and more, including topics such as the Thames river, sewage, and clean water infrastructure; the East End versus the West End; overlapping administrative jurisdictions; the rise of department stores and shopping culture; museums, cemeteries and parks as places of leisure; London as a port-city-center of a vast empire; immigration and racism; the flâneur and the flâneuse, so-called urban wanderers; class and fashion; the Great Exhibition; Chartism and Anglo-African activist William Cuffay; ideas about crime and criminality; the politics of housing, public transport, and mobility; newspapers and print culture; photography and the city; and ideas about gender and sexuality.
+We will explore all of this and more, including topics such as cholera epidemics, the Thames river, sewage, and clean water infrastructure; the East End versus the West End; overlapping administrative jurisdictions; the rise of department stores and shopping culture; museums, cemeteries and parks as places of leisure; London as a port-city-center of a vast empire; immigration and racism; the flâneur and the flâneuse, so-called urban wanderers; class and fashion; the Great Exhibition; Chartism and Anglo-African activist William Cuffay; ideas about crime and criminality; the politics of housing, public transport, and mobility; newspapers and print culture; the monarchy; and ideas about gender and sexuality.

 We will also build skills that are important for all students, not just history majors, like: note-taking, using the library, doing effective research, analyzing texts, writing essays, time management, mental health awareness, understanding academic integrity, career exploration, and presenting ideas to a larger group.